Devon Ke Dev...Mahadev: Ratings

 The series started with a viewership rating of 0.7 TVR.
-Following which in initial six months, it ranged between 2 and 3 TVR.
+Following which in the initial six months, it ranged between 2 and 3 TVR.
 Later, the episode of 9 September 2012, featuring Kali killing the demon Raktabija rated the show its highest viewership with an 8.2 TVR being the highest TVR of Hindi television program during the year.

 In week 3 of 2013, it garnered an average rating of 3 TVR.
 In week 7, it was one of the top ten watched Hindi GEC program with 3.6 TVR.

 Critics

 Amar Ujala claimed that some events mentioned in the series were distorted and not mentioned in any Puranas and Shastra.

 Legacy

-Mohit Raina featured in Limca Book of Records for portrayal of about 52 characters in the series with his main role being Shiva.
+Mohit Raina featured in Limca Book of Records for the portrayal of about 52 characters in the series with his main role being Shiva.